Medical Assistants - Review Your Pharmacology Questions Here

 office where they work.

-Those who dispense and administer medications must be able to read and understand written
+dispense and administer medications must be able to read and understand written

 prescription and medication orders and possess a solid understanding of the conditions under which certain drugs

-assistant vocational training program includes pharmacology classes, since it is so essential to the job.
+weight risks).
+A good medical assistant training program includes pharmacology classes, since it is

-Most doctors require it as a prerequisite when they fill positions on the clinical floors in their
+essential to the job.
+Most doctors require it as a prerequisite when they fill positions within their

 practice.